 - Allowing pupils to achieve their personal best

 Preparing pupils for ‘life beyond Hurst Green’ by:

 - Challenging, motivating, inspiring and leading to a lifelong interest in learning

 - Providing opportunities to develop a local, national and global awareness

-With our pupils wellbeing at the forefront we deliver a curriculum that fulfills all statutory requirements.
+With our pupils wellbeing at the forefront we deliver a curriculum that fulfils all statutory requirements.
 Teaching and learning opportunities are carefully planned to enable children to develop the necessary knowledge, understanding and skills to contribute successfully in the modern world.

 Hurst Green is a village school with access to a wealth of stimulating learning opportunities including historical sites, countryside and woodland.
 By taking children’s learning outside the classroom we aim for children to recognise, value and engage with the rich cultural heritage that surrounds them.
 This ensures that children have access to rich first hand experiences that helps to bring learning to life.

 We regard reading as an essential building block for learning across all subject areas.
 Taught reading skills are embedded and applied across the curriculum through Learning Journey’s.
 The provision of quality rich texts, along with supportive teaching, immerse children in a wealth of literature.
 It is crucial that children develop a strong vocabulary that enables them to articulate their opinions, academic understanding and emotions.
 Key vocabulary is mapped across the curriculum and opportunities to revisit and embed learnt vocabulary are planned for.